There are around 880,000 people in Netherlands who are working on a freelance basis - known as ZZP or Zelfstandige Zonder Personeel.

 2. Register as a Sole Trader (Eenmanszaak) with the Chamber of Commerce (KvK - Kamer van Koophandel).
 You will also immediately receive a VAT (BTW) number.
-Most KvK offices work on a 'drop-in' basis and it is not necessary to make an appointment.
+To register make an appointment at your local KvK office - it's possible to do this online at the kvk.nl website.

+The KvK has offices in each major Dutch city.
 In Amsterdam the KvK office is located at De Ruyterkade 5 (just west of central station) and is open from 0830 to 1700 on weekdays (plus Wednesday open until 2000).
-Try to avoid a visit during lunch time hours as it gets very busy.

 3. Open a bank account.
 There are 2 routes you can go: